apple-fonts/Apple-system-fonts/README.md

 make -j
 ```

-to extract the fonts from the `.dmg` files, and pack all extracted files into the `fonts.zip` file.
+to extract the fonts from the `.dmg` files, and pack all extracted files into the `Apple-system-fonts.zip` file.

 Or, you can run the two steps separately: